zohaad/Introduction-to-the-Design-of-Computational-Calculi/Session 1 Introduction-Jakes Notes.md

   Cat Theory puts these in structure preserving maps Computing puts these in uni-directional, structure forgetting, rewrite rules

-???Okay, Greg looses me a bit here, because why must these maps be structure preserving, couldn't we use functions that don't have an inverse, why must these functions be "structure preserving"?
+???Okay, Greg loses me a bit here, because why must these maps be structure preserving, couldn't we use functions that don't have an inverse, why must these functions be "structure preserving"?
 (I know next to nothing about Cat Theory)

 -------